sckott/rforcats/index.md

 ## An intro to R for new programmers

-This is an introduction to R. I promise, this will be fun.
+This is an introduction to R. I promise this will be fun.
 Since you have never used a programming language before, or any for that matter, you won't be tainted by real progamming languages like `Python` or `Java`.
 This is good - we can teach you the R way of doing things.

+## jsforcats?

+Yep, this is a total rip off of [JSforcats.com](http://jsforcats.com).

 ## What will we do?